 We work at the intersection of bioengineering, genomics, and neuroscience to invent new tools for understanding and treating complex genetic disorders.

 Patrick is a Principal Investigator and Salk Helmsley Fellow at the Salk Institute for Biological Studies.
 He received his B.A. from the University of California, Berkeley, as well as A.M. and Ph.D. degrees from Harvard University.
 Working with Feng Zhang and Xiaowei Zhuang at the Broad Institute of MIT and Harvard and the McGovern Institute for Brain Research at MIT, he contributed to the early development of CRISPR-Cas9 genome engineering technologies for efficient and precise application in eukaryotic cells.

 As a lead scientist at Editas Medicine, Patrick also directed preclinical discovery projects to translate these tools for treating human genetic disorders.
-He was recognized for these contributions in 2015 by Forbes' 30 Under 30 and the NIH Early Independence Award.
+He was recognized for these contributions in Forbes' 30 Under 30 and the NIH Early Independence Award.

 At the Salk, the Hsu lab develops diverse approaches from synthetic biology, genomics, and neuroscience for the high-throughput interrogation and control of transcriptional and epigenetic cell states, particularly for the treatment of neurodegenerative disease and complex genetic disorders.

 Silvana is a neuroscientist and bioengineer.
 She received her B.S. in Biology from ETH Zürich and Ph.D. from MIT in Neuroscience, where she was a Hubert Schömaker Fellow.
 Her graduate work with Feng Zhang focused on developing new methods for manipulating brain gene expression using light and genome-scale transcriptional activation, for which she was awarded the 2015 Harold Weintraub Graduate Student Award.
-She is currently a Catharina Foundation Fellow and a winner of the 2017 Salk Women & Science Special Award, and currently an HHMI Hannah Gray Fellow.
+She was a Catharina Foundation Fellow, a winner of the 2017 Salk Women & Science Special Award, and currently an HHMI Hannah Gray Fellow.